imbrn/v8n/README.md

 Share your rules with the world, and use theirs as well.

-Create useful validation rules and share them with the open source community, and let people around the world to validate without reinventing the wheel.
+Create useful validation rules and share them with the open source community, and let people around the world validate without reinventing the wheel.

 ### Ready to use!